Category Archives: Count50-2025

 Dear Family,

-Today is Tuesday, April 29, 2025.
-This is Day 3 of Week 3 in our Counting toward Pentecost.
-It is our 17th day of Counting.
+Today is Sunday, June 1, 2025.
+This is the 50th Day in our Counting toward Pentecost.
+Happy Feast of Weeks!
+Happy Pentecost!

 Ben Faulkner, Pastor